corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/notary/hsm-support.md

 all the notary workers of the CFT notary cluster to sign valid transactions.
 During operation, each notary worker will access the HSM and use the distributed notary key when processing notarisation requests.

-See the certificates-hierarchy design doc for more information on the key hierarchies used by Corda.
+For information on which HSMs are supported by Corda Enterprise, see the [platform support matrix](../platform-support-matrix.md).

-Currently Corda Enterprise notaries only support Azure Key Vault and Securosys Primus X devices.
-Please read the section below for setup instructions and ../cryptoservice-configuration.
+Please read the section below for setup instructions and [configuration details](../node/operating/cryptoservice-configuration.md/).

 ## Detailed instructions to deploy to Azure Key Vault